- What is the Greater Boston Youth Orienteering Series?

 3. When and where are the events?

 Events will be held monthly in the spring (April-Jun) and fall (Sept-Nov), for a total of 6 events.
 Events are held on Sunday afternoons from 1-3 P.M.
+(Then Camp Sayre event will be from 11 AM-1 PM.)
 You can join one or as many events as you would like.

 Sunday, April 2